 An important note about Satisfactory Academic Progress (SAP):

 Students are reviewed for Satisfactory Academic Progress (SAP) at the end of each term.
 Students who fall into SAP warning or suspension receive an email informing them of their SAP status.
 Students in SAP suspension may submit a SAP appeal to the University.
 Unless the appeal is submitted and approved, the student will not be eligible to receive a Academic and Student Affairs scholarship; the appeal process should take place prior to applying for any scholarship awards.
-The SAP Appeal forms and instructions can be found by clicking the link provided (SAP Appeal Form).
+The SAP Appeal instructions can be found by clicking the link provided (SAP Appeal Form).
 For questions regarding One-Stop Services Financial Aid, please contact (904) 620-5555.